jsahagun91/raspiblitz/README.md

 Insert the SD card and connect the power plug.

-* Make sure to connect the raspberry with a LAN cable to the internet at this point.
+* Make sure to connect the RaspberryPi with a LAN cable to the internet at this point.
-* Make sure that your laptop and the raspberry are on the same local network.
+* Make sure that your laptop and the RaspberryPi are on the same local network.

 **Troubleshoot:**